 The humble dandelion is more than just a common backyard weed.
 It’s a nutritious food and medicinal herb!
-Learn how to find, harvest, and use all parts of dandelion for better health.
+Learn how to use dandelion, including the leaves, flowers, and roots, for better health.

 My arms were tired and my face was hot as I weeded in the garden, but I kept digging.